viproma/coral-super/README.md

   * `DEPENDENCY_INSTALL_PREFIX`: Where to install the dependencies when the `install` target is built.

+  * `INSTALL_DEBUG_RUNTIME_LIBRARIES`: Whether to install the debug versions of system runtime libraries along with other dependencies.
+(Currently only applicable to the MSVC toolchain.)

   * `BOOST_ROOT`, `BOOST_INCLUDEDIR` and `BOOST_LIBRARYDIR`:
     These are forwarded to the Coral build scripts and thereafter used by CMake's `FindBoost` script.
 Run `cmake --help-module FindBoost` for more